Tips to help you eat right — even on the go

 "The half-size sandwich bags are perfect for this," she says.
 "Then work it into your routine to pack your food for the next day about 10 minutes before you go to bed every night."

 Some ideas for meals and snacks to carry with you when you're away from home:

 - Sandwiches (made with whole grain bread, for the fiber; just go easy on the mayo and cheese)

 - Salad (two fists of greens; light dressing)

-- Fruit (medium-sized fruit or a serving about the size of your fist for loose fruit such as berries and grapes)
+- Fruit (medium-sized whole fruit, or a serving about the size of your fist for loose fruit such as berries and grapes)

 - Whole grain bagel (small), bagel thin or English muffin with peanut butter, almond butter or another protein source

 - Granola (a handful)

 - Roasted nuts (only enough to fill your palm)